Cats and Mice: What to Do If Your Cat Catches a Mouse Trophy

 Why Cats Are Attracted to Mice

 Simply stated, mice are an easy target.
 Much like birds, another favorite feline prey, mice are the perfect size for little paws and don't put up much of a fight.
 Cats are pouncers who love to stalk their target and wear them down.
 They're also attracted to a mouse's flittering, skittering, unpredictable movement.
-A mouse treat satiates a cat's craving for meat protein plus their desire for hunting.
+A mouse treat satiates a cat's craving and desire for hunting.

 My Cat Ate a Mouse!
 Now What?